 Phenomenon-based structure in a curriculum also actively creates better opportunities for integrating different subjects and themes as well as the systematic use of pedagogically meaningful methods, such as inquiry learning, problem-based learning, project-based learning and portfolios.

-Phenomenon based learning starts from the shared observation of holistic, genuine real-world phenomena in the learning community.
-The observation is not limited to one single point of view; the phenomena are instead studied holistically from different points of view, crossing the boundaries between subjects naturally an integrating different subjects & themes.
+Phenomenon-based learning starts from the shared observation of holistic, genuine real-world phenomena in the learning community.
+The observation is not limited to one single point of view; the phenomena are instead studied holistically from different points of view, crossing the boundaries between subjects naturally and integrating different subjects & themes.

 In phenomenon-based teaching, understanding and studying the phenomenon together starts from asking questions or posing problems (e.g. Why does an aeroplane fly and stay up in the air?).
 At its best, phenomenon-based learning is problem-based learning, where the learners build answers together to questions or problems posed concerning a phenomenon that interests them.
 The phenomenon-based approach is anchored learning, where the questions asked and issues to be learned are naturally anchored in real-world phenomena, and the information and skills to be learned can be directly applied across borders between subjects.

 The phenomenon-based approach can significantly increase the authenticity of learning.
 In this context, the authenticity culminates in the learner’s cognitive processes (thinking processes) being authentic – in a learning situation, the learner’s cognitive processes, therefore, correspond to the cognitive processes required in the actual situation where the information/skills are used.
 Authenticity is a key requirement for the transfer and practical application of information.